Invisalign - Grand Prairie, TX

 How Often Do I Have to Wear Invisalign Aligners?

-In order for your treatment to finish on schedule, you should plan on wearing your aligners for at least 20 to 22 hours a day.
+For your treatment to finish on schedule, you should plan on wearing your aligners for at least 20 to 22 hours a day.
 Essentially, you should only take them out for eating or cleaning your teeth.
 You may also remove them for special events, like a job interview, provided you place them right back in afterward.

 Although 22 hours a day may seem like a lot, it is necessary.
 It takes time for the aligners to exert pressure on your teeth and shift them into their ideal positions.
 Going several hours per day without wearing the aligners will cause your teeth to move more slowly, extending your treatment time.